Azure/osdu-developer/charts/istio-certs/README.md

 azure:
   region: <your_azure_region>          # Azure region, e.g. eastus
   dnsName: <your_dns_label>            # Unique DNS label for the cluster
-istioServiceName: istio-ingressgateway # Name of the Istio service
+gatewayServiceName: external-gateway-istio # Name of the Gateway API service (LoadBalancer)
-istioNamespace: istio-system           # Namespace of the Istio service
+gatewayNamespace: istio-system           # Namespace of the Gateway API service
 maxRetries: 30                         # Max retries for waiting on LoadBalancer IP
 retryInterval: 10                      # Seconds between retries
 ```